amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-translation-intro/tutorial.md

 ## Set your project in the Cloud Shell and create an API Key

-First, run the following command to ensure that the Cloud Shell is using the correct GCP project— whether new or existing— as follows (replacing `<project-name>` with the name of your project:
+First, run the following command to ensure that the Cloud Shell is using the correct GCP project— whether new or existing— as follows (replacing `<project-name>` with the name of your project):

 ```bash
   gcloud config set project <project-name>